How to Use Licorice on Face According to Ayurvedic Skincare Principles

 Clinical trials verify other licorice extract skin benefits, such as hyperpigmentation reduction, soothing of inflammatory conditions, and enhancing skin radiance.
 Since extracts are concentrated compared to raw powders, they normally need less amount to be effective.

-Those consumers who seek the licorice benefits for skin, and how to use licorice on face must select products with minimal irritants and complementary components like hyaluronic acid or calming botanicals.
+When choosing licorice-based skincare products, look for formulations with minimal irritants and supportive ingredients such as hyaluronic acid or calming botanicals.
 Extract-based products can be used under the moisturizers to improve absorption, which, at the same time, prevents dehydration.

 Extracts are convenient, but traditional preparations are useful to individuals who want to do their own herbal care.